luiemilio/Application-Launcher/README.md

-Openfin Application Launcher
+OpenFin Application Launcher
 =============

 # Overview

-The Openfin Application Launcher provides a central and customizable launcher experience to execute all of your Openfin Applications.
+The Application Launcher is a reference implementation of a launch bar built on OpenFin OS.
+The Launcher centralizes app discovery and can be customized with your own branding.

 ## Features